 Another way to maximize your quality-to-price ratio is to buy in bulk.
-Online pet food retailers like Chewy offers competitive prices with additional savings for automatic shipments.
+Online pet food retailers like Chewy, offer competitive prices with additional savings for automatic shipments.
 You can also find decent quality cat food in bulk at big box stores like Costco and Sam’s Club.
 You may also be able to find quality cat food brands for less at stores like Tractor Supply Co.

 The Top 5 Cat Foods to Feed Feral Cats

 Though you’ll need a Costco membership to buy it, this Kirkland Signature Maintenance Cat Chicken & Rice Formula is an affordable option that comes in a 25-pound bag.
-This recipe contains real chicken as the main ingredient for a total of 30% protein and 20% fat.
-It contains digestible whole grains and is supplemented with vitamins, chelated minerals, and probiotics.
+This recipe contains real chicken as the main ingredient, for a total of 30% protein and 20% fat.
+It contains digestible whole grains and is supplemented with vitamins.
 A 25-pound bag costs $19.99.

 Available through both Chewy and Amazon, Rachael Ray Nutrish Natural Dry Cat Food offers decent quality at an affordable price point.
 In addition to this natural recipe, Rachael Ray also offers grain-free formula, peak performance recipes, and specialty diets for longevity and indoor health.
 Each recipe is made with real animal protein and digestible carbohydrates, plus it is free from corn, wheat, soy, by-products, and fillers.
 A 14-pound bag runs about $18.99 on Chewy.

 If you’re looking for a natural cat food that will provide the protein and energy feral cats need, try this Diamond Naturals Activate Cat Chicken Meal & Rice Formula.
 This recipe is made with real chicken as the main ingredient and contains fresh fruits and vegetables for nutritional support.
-It is free from by-products and artificial additives but does contain beneficial supplements like chelated minerals and probiotics.
+It is free from by-products and artificial additives but does contain beneficial vitamin and mineral supplements.
 Plus, it contains a whopping 40% protein and 20% fat.
-An 18-pound bag costs $25.99.
+An 18-pound bag costs around $25.99.

-This product is available on Chewy, and it is formulated for both adult cats and kittens which could be a benefit for feral cat colonies.
-It features high-quality chicken meal as the main ingredient with no by-products or artificial additives, plus it contains chelated minerals and vitamin supplements for nutritional balance.
+This product is available on Chewy, and it is formulated for both adult cats and kittens, which could be a benefit for feral cat colonies.
+It features high-quality chicken meal as the main ingredient with no by-products or artificial additives, plus it contains vitamin and chelated mineral supplements for nutritional balance, but still manages to stay affordable.
 Overall, it provides 32% protein and 14% fat.
-A 15-pound bag costs $16.99.
+A 15-pound bag costs around $16.99.